MohwasThere/alx-low_level_programming/0x0A-argc_argv/README.md

-using argv and argc in various ways to perform multiple tasks
+Making use of argc and argv in c